adam-back/Write-Something/README.md

 # Write Together #
+## Project ##
+  > Many of the projects at Hack Reactor were made in pairs or groups.
+This was my first solo project and was accomplished with two days of work.
+It is an MVP.

 ## The Game ##
   > Write a story together with the help of the internet.
 For every sentence you write, the internet will automagically write the next.
 While we can't guarantee Shakespearean stardom, we can promise a fun experience!